pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Basic Filter

-Using our result data, we pass the valid JSON into the filter with an additional query string argument.
-The query string will provide the expression that is evaluated against the data to return a result.
-The default data type returned by `json_query` filter is a list.
+Using the result data, the filter is applied to the valid JSON result with an additional query string argument.
+The query string provides the expression that is evaluated against the data to return filtered output.
+The default data type returned by json_query filter is a list.

-In the basic filter example, the query string will select the `version` key for each element in the `entry` array.
+In the Basic Filter example below, the query string selects the version key for each element in the entry array.

 ```
 - name: "BASIC FILTER"